cryptopunksnotdead/programming-cryptopunks/03_generate.md

 # Inside the Punk Art Machinery - How To Generate 10 000 Punks (and Punkettes), Algorithmically - Paint by Numbers

-The bad news - the formula for the original 10 000 algorithmically generated CryptoPunks by LavraLabs is a secret (and not included in the published open source code).
+The bad news - the formula for the original 10 000 algorithmically generated 24×24 CryptoPunks by LavraLabs is a secret (and not included in the published open source code).

-The good news - the CryptoPunks remake on the Polkadot blockchain built with Substra(te) ("SubtraPunks") by Usetech includes the art and code to generate algorithmically punks (and punkettes) with a fresh look.
+The good news - the "high-definition" 56×56 CryptoPunks remake on the Polkadot blockchain built with Substra(te) ("SubtraPunks") by Usetech includes the pixel art and code to generate algorithmically punks (and punkettes) with a fresh look.